openSUSE/gitarro/gem/README.md

+# Gitarro rubygem

-## This is used for making the rubygem
+This directory is used to create the gitarro rubygem.

-We need an unique name before we can publish the gem
+At moment it differ only with the devel repo for the lib requirements and some fs hierarchy.

+Use `prepare-gem.rb` for creating the gem